illyfrancis/scribble/docs/draft.md

 As per FX Away, any additional information relating to a transaction provided by MFPS will contain ***transaction identifier***.

 There are two scenarios where MFPS sends messages to VUS, one for providing FX requirement for a transaction and the other to supply information relating to fees for a transaction.
-In either cases, VUS expects consistent treatment of the ***transaction identifier***.
+In either case, VUS expects consistent treatment of the ***transaction identifier***.

 #### Reference data